jhuckaby/pixl-cli/README.md

 | [cli.getNiceRemainingTime()](https://www.npmjs.com/package/pixl-tools#getniceremainingtime) | Calculate estimated remaining time, given progress and start time. |
 | [cli.pluralize()](https://www.npmjs.com/package/pixl-tools#pluralize) | Apply English language pluralization to a word, based on a specified value. |
 | [cli.ucfirst()](https://www.npmjs.com/package/pixl-tools#ucfirst) | Upper-case the first character of a string, lower-case the rest. |

+In fact, the entire [pixl-tools](https://www.npmjs.com/package/pixl-tools) module is made available to you as `cli.Tools`, so you don't have to import it separately.

 ## Command-Line Arguments